-Where one or more of the requirements in Appendix "A" or Appendix "B" is inapplicable to a prescribed entity, the prescribed entity does not need to submit a Statement of Requested Exceptions, but must instead provide the IPC with a Statement of Inapplicability attached as an exhibit to the sworn affidavit.
+Where one or more of the requirements in Appendix "A" or Appendix "B" is inapplicable to a prescribed entity, the prescribed entity need not submit a Statement of Requested Exceptions, but must instead provide the IPC with a Statement of Inapplicability attached as an exhibit to the sworn affidavit.
 The Statement of Inapplicability must identify each requirement that is inapplicable (if any), together with a rationale.